Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/experimental/Object-Oriented Programming.md

 To get an object from a specified class, call the class' constructor method and pass in the specified amount of arguments; Example: `Class:new(args)`.
 This object should be held in a local variable; if you wish to use the class' method, call the local variable with the associated method; Example: `ClassVar:method(args)`.

+> [!IMPORTANT]
+> _I'd recommend to declare an object outside any callbacks and especially to get the object throughout your program._

 Example:
 ```lua
 local Sound = require 'mods.scripts.libraries.Sound'